al2wang/MSTS-TSW-Projects/README.md

 # Changelog
 All notable changes to this project are documented in this section.
 Note: the project underwent a maintenance shift in the creation of v0.4.0.
-- Sept 9th 2022: fixed a couple of blurry outline of locomotive texture.
+- Update `1.1` (Sept 9th 2022): fixed a couple of blurry outline of locomotive texture.
+- Update `2.0`:
--
+  - All sounds revised.
+  - Error: Sound has not become quieter when removed, ***fixed.***
+  - Playback script adapted for the engine.
+  - Known bug: Exterior door sounds are a bit quiet.
+  - Funny deep sound could be removed.
+  - External sound from the curve sounds is sometimes still a bit "weird".

 # MSTS/OR (Microsoft Train Simulator/Open Rails)